puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

     quest --start classes

 {% aside This is just an example %}
 We've written this quest to help you learn the functionality and purpose of classes.
 To keep things simple, we will write code to both define classes and include them within a single manifest.
 Keep in mind however, that in practice you will always define your classes in a separate manifest.
-In the Modules Quest we will show you the proper way define classes and declare classes separately.
+In the Modules Quest we will show you the proper way to define classes and declare classes.
 {% endaside %}

 ## Defining Classes